-The life and soul of Persian culture for millennium, Shiraz today is one of the biggest tourist destinations in Iran and for good reason, with plenty of culture, archaeology, food and local life to keep even the most jaded travellers interested for a few days.
+The life and soul of Persian culture for millennia, Shiraz today is one of the biggest tourist destinations in Iran and for good reason, with plenty of culture, archaeology, food and local life to keep even the most jaded travelers interested for a few days.

 - How To Get To Shiraz Iran

 - Where To Go After Shiraz When You Visit Iran

 1. Vakil Bazaar

 While Old Shiraz is a mismatch of historic bazaars, Vakil stands out in terms of grandeur and status.